 Commercial trucks race along Florida’s freeways every day, transporting goods in and out of the state.
 These trucks play a vital role in the national economy, but their size, weight, and speed pose a threat to any vehicle that gets in their way.
-At Sibley Dolman, we represent injured motorists who have suffered serious injuries after collisions with commercial trucks.
-If you’ve been injured in a truck accident, we are here to help.
+At Dolman Law Group, we represent injured motorists who have suffered serious injuries after collisions with commercial trucks.
+If you’ve been injured in a truck accident, our Fort Lauderdale truck accident attorneys are here to help.

 Causes of Truck Accidents